CalvinTheRed/RPGL/README.md

 <details>
 <summary>TakeResource</summary>

-**AddOriginItemTag**
+**TakeResource**

 ```
 {
-  "subevent": "add_origin_item_tag",
+  "subevent": "take_resource",
   "tags": [...],
-  "tag": "..."
+  "resource_tag": "...",
+  "count": #
 }
 ```

-This Subevent is dedicated to adding a tag to an item (specifically the origin item of an Event).
+This Subevent is dedicated to taking one or more RPGLResource objects away from the target according to their resource ID.

-Source: an RPGLObject adding a tag to an origin item
+Source: an RPGLObject taking away a RPGLResource

-Target: should be the same as the source
+Target: an RPGLObject having its RPGLResource taken away

 This Subevent **CAN** be referenced in an Event.